dsilverberg95/dynamic_tuna/README.md

 ## Dynamic Control Mechanisms

 In practice, choosing the configuration at each step that maximizes $A$ is done by evaluating $A$ at a huge number $m$ of configurations.
-Aside from manipulating $\xi$ as trials progress, the user can also choose the value of $m$ at each step, either specifying a constant value, or a function $n=g(n, t)$.
+Aside from manipulating $\xi$ as trials progress, the user can also choose the value of $m$ at each step, either specifying a constant value, or a function $m=g(n, t)$.

 ---